diva-exchange/diva/README.md

 2. Then start it by running: `./bin/start.sh`.
 During the start-up process, you will be asked for for the password of the privileged user, since `sudo` gets used to access docker.

-Test it: `sudo docker ps -a` should show quite some running container, seomthing like:
+Test it: `sudo docker ps -a` should show quite some running container, something like:

 ```
 diva $ sudo docker ps